 The period covered by the fellowship must be spent working at the Institute.

-Fellowship holders are requested to submit a report (1-2 pages) detailing the work conducted after completion of their research.
-We also ask that you send the GEI library a free printed copy of any publications that may result from their research at the institute, or provide the library with free access to the relevant open-access publication.
+Fellowship holders are required to submit a report (1-2 pages) detailing the work conducted after completion of their research.
+We also ask that you send the GEI library a free printed copy of any work resulting from your research at the institute, or provide the library with free access to the relevant open-access publication.

 Amount and duration of the fellowship

 Fellows receive a monthly stipend of 1000 EUR.
 Fellowships are usually awarded for a period of one to one-and-a-half months, with a minimum duration of two weeks.
-The Georg Eckert Institute will not automatically reimburse travel expenses.
-Nevertheless, fellows may apply for a travel allowance, which may be granted, provided funds are available, in cases of demonstrable need.
-The allowance will cover up to 50% of the fellow's travel expenses, to a maximum of 500 EUR.
+Fellowships do not automatically allow for travel expenses to be reimbursed.
+Fellows may, however, apply for a travel allowance.
+The allowance will cover up to 50% of travel expenses, to a maximum of 500 EUR.
 The decision to reimburse travel costs will be made separately from that awarding the fellowship.
 PhD students will be given priority.
 Fellowship holders are responsible for their own health insurance.

 A committee consisting of the Institute's director and academic staff meets each October to award fellowships for the coming year.
 Applicants will be informed about the decisions by the end of November of the current year.